mcanoy/ocp-examples/README.md

 Some basic examples demonstrating some OCP features

 * ocp-bin-war - Creating an application using a binary java archive.
 Using JBoss 7.0 and LDAP
+* gitlab-applier - Deploy Gitlab with Ansible automation.
+Auth via LDAP.
+SCC modification to allow image to run as root